Wind profiler: Radar wind profiler

+A radar wind profiler surrounded by inverted triangular clutter fence with Sodar system in short cylinders.

 Horizontal plotted wind from a profiler.

 Reflectivity data obtained as a byproduct on a typical radar wind profiler.

 Pulse-Doppler radar wind profilers operate using electromagnetic (EM) signals to remotely sense winds aloft.
 The radar transmits an electromagnetic pulse along each of the antenna's pointing directions.
 A UHF profiler includes subsystems to control the radar's transmitter, receiver, signal processing, and Radio Acoustic Sounding System (RASS), if provided, as well as data telemetry and remote control.